britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-03.md

 --- abstract

-Documents published in 2013-2015 revealed several classes of pervasive surveillance attack on Internet communications.
+Documents published since initial revelations in 2013 have revealed several classes of pervasive surveillance attack on Internet communications.
 In this document we develop a threat model that describes these pervasive attacks.
 We start by assuming an attacker with an interest in undetected, indiscriminate eavesdropping, then expand the threat model with a set of verified attacks that have been published.

 --- middle